0niv001/rwTraining/Coding/JAVA.md

 - Class - Associated with class
 - Static - called on the class itself instead of an instance. , operations that don't depend on state of object.
 - Instance - Called on an instance of the class, used to manipulate instance variables.
 Can perform operations that depend on the state of the object.
+- Every class extends objects -> can have a whole pathways.

 ```Java
 public class Car { // use extends to create subclass